BrunoPB/Godeck/docs/TCPBytePattern.md

 This document explains the pattern that should be used in Godeck TCP Connections.

-For every single TCP message sent, it should ALWAYS end with `'\n'`.
+For every single TCP message sent, it should ALWAYS be encoded in Base64 and end with `'\n'`.

 There are 2 types of pattern for TCP Connections in Godeck: Server to Client and Client to Server.